TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

       Your\Namespace\:
         resource: '../Classes/*'

-This is how a basic Services.yaml of an extension looks like.
+This is how a basic :file:`Services.yaml` of an extension looks like.
 The meaning of :yaml:`autowire`, :yaml:`autoconfigure` and :yaml:`public` will be explained below.

 .. note::

-   Whenever service configuration or class dependencies change, the core cache needs to be flushed to rebuild the compiled symfony container.
+   Whenever service configuration or class dependencies change, the core cache needs to be flushed to rebuild the compiled Symfony container.

 .. _autowire: